juanpablocruz/tf-idf/README.md

 ### Dependencies
 In order to watch over a directory TFIDF uses the watchdog module.

+### Installation
+`$ python setup.py install`
+This will add tfidf script to PATH.
+In OSX/UNIX it will be added to /usr/local/bin

 ### Usage
 `$ python tfidf.py -d dir -n N -p P -t "terms"`